Usagib/gitflowenumerableruby/README.md

 ## Update: Added Rspec testing for all methods, check ./spec/enumerable_spec.rb for details.

-### Testing project specification can be found at You can find the original project specification at: https://www.theodinproject.com/courses/ruby-programming/lessons/testing-your-ruby-code
+### Testing project specification can be found at: https://www.theodinproject.com/courses/ruby-programming/lessons/testing-your-ruby-code

 ### This scripts rebuilds ruby Enumerable methods: